Almaviva-SPC/WildFlyAnsible/README.md

 This is the list ov variables inside group_vars valid for all host
 #######
 ACCOUNT: admin
-PASSWORD: almaviva00
+PASSWORD: test
-master_node: master
+master_node: masternode
-syncuser: syncuser
+syncuser: syncuser ###User for remote node
-syncpassword: almaviva00
+syncpassword: test ###Password for syncuser
 #######